padrinobook/padrinobook/chapters/login_and_registration.md

 The basic steps for implementing the logic of email confirmation are the following:

-- Add the `confirmation_code` and `confirmation` attributes in our user model.
+- Add the `confirmation_token` and `confirmation` attributes in our user model.
-- Create a controller method for our user model that expects a user id and `confirmation_code`, looks up the user, checks if the submitted `confirmation_code` exists in our database, and clears the code after confirmation so that it is valid only one time.
+- Create a controller method for our user model that expects a user id and `confirmation_token`, looks up the user, checks if the submitted `confirmation_token` exists in our database, and clears the code after confirmation so that it is valid only one time.
 - Add a route that maps to our new controller method (e.g. `/confirm/<user-id>/<code>`).
 - Create a mailer template which takes the user as a parameter and use the *confirmation code* of the user to send a mail containing a link to the new confirmation route.
 - Protect our controller methods and views to prevent security issues with a helper method to check if the current user